arschles/www/content/blog/2020-05-20-powertoys.md

 - PowerToys run - basically Alfred or Spotlight for Mac, but for Windows
 - Shortcut guide - a full-screen pop-up that reminds you of the keyboard shortcuts you have set up

+## Keep Calm and PowerToy On! 🚢

+Of course, I'm not doing any of these items justice in a single sentence.
+You can learn a bit more about each one [here](https://github.com/microsoft/powertoys#current-powertoy-utilities), and follow the links in each section to go deeper.

+Look out for my next post on using PowerToys to make your Mac keyboard work smoother Windows.
+See you soon!

+👋